Interface EvsAsyncClient

 During environment creation, Amazon EVS performs validations on DNS settings, provisions VLAN subnets and hosts, and deploys the supplied version of VCF.

 It can take several hours to create an environment.
-After the deployment completes, you can configure VCF according to your unique requirements.
+After the deployment completes, you can configure VCF in the vSphere user interface according to your needs.

 You cannot use the